 The economic well-being, industrial structure and occupational mix vary considerably between Linn and Benton counties.
-Benton County's unemployment rates have consistently been among the lowest in the state (3.2% in June, 2019) while Linn County rates have been among the highest (4.6% in June, 2019).
+Benton County's unemployment rates have consistently been among the lowest in the state (8.6% in June, 2020) while Linn County rates have been among the highest (10.8% in June, 2020).
+While much higher than the unemployment rates from prior years due to the impact of COVID-19, the numbers are in the expected range but higher percentages.
 Benton County is home to Oregon State University and several high-tech companies including Hewlett-Packard.
-The per capita income of Benton County residents in 2017 was \$45,273 which was \$2,864 lower than the state per capita income of \$48,137.
+The per capita income of Benton County residents in 2018 was \$47,019 which was \$3,824 lower than the state per capita income of \$50,843.
 Linn County's primary industries are agriculture, timber (including lumber, plywood and paper products), rare metals and manufactured homes.
-The 2017 per capita income of Linn County residents was \$40,380 which was \$7,757 lower than the state per capita income.
+The 2018 per capita income of Linn County residents was \$42,891 which was \$7,952 lower than the state per capita income.